kamaradclimber/mongodb-graphite/README.md

 Usage :

 You have to set an environment variable MONGODB_GRAPHITE_DIR (or it will use the config dir in the current directory).
-Then write a yml file to contain basic settings:
+Then write a '''mongo-graphite.yml''' file to contain basic settings:

 ```yaml
 log_dir: log